Tanmay-Kulkarni101/DAA_Assignment_1/README.md

-# DAA_Assignment_1
+# Design and Analysis of Algorithms: Assignment 1
-The objective of this assignment is to implement convex hull algorithms and visualize them with the help of python
+Implement convex hull algorithms with the help of C++ and Python

 ## Basic Structures
 It consists of two main packages